colin353/largetable/README.md

 - [ ] Compare performance with existing database systems
 - [ ] Flame graphs and checking where bottlenecks are
 - [ ] See how varying the number of workers changes perf
+- [ ] Handle selects with a fixed timestamp
+- [ ] Garbage collect historical data (perhaps when merging DTables?)

 Long term things that would be interesting to do: